 The Washington Irving Route is signposted throughout the journey but, if you feel more secure, the Andalucian Legacy Foundation has published a field guide that contains a complete description, maps and photographic road book.
 Before doing this route you should also keep in mind that for the most part the tracings were made on real roads, green or agricultural roads and farm tracks and, in any case, sections of local roads with little traffic.

 In 1829, Washington Irving covered a large part of these roads on horseback, so this adventure that evokes his steps from Seville to the magical capital of the Nazari Kingdom, can be the perfect excuse for you to know the authentic and romantic Andalucia.
 From this historic journey came the famous Tales of the Alhambra, and in your case a unique and unforgettable experience.

 It is a Touristic-Cultural Route declared European Cultural Itinerary, and as such enjoy each of the cities of the tour, with the pleasure of traveling by bicycle along the roads that join them.

 WHERE TO STAY

-If you travel to Andalusia during 2015 do not hesitate to go for higher quality accommodations.
+If you travel to Andalucia do not hesitate to go for higher quality accommodations.
 Fuerte Hoteles is the best option to stay if what you visit is the south of Spain.
-The chain has establishments where you will be able to enjoy, in addition to its services, the best of each point of the Andalusian geography and its traditions.
-More than 50 years’ experience is the best guarantee.
-Marbella, Conil, Grazalema, El Rompido, Estepona or Torrox are some of the enclaves where you can find these amazing accommodations.
+The chain has establishments where you will be able to enjoy, in addition to its services, the best of each point of the Andalucian geography and its traditions.
+More than 60 years’ experience is the best guarantee.
+Marbella, Conil, Grazalema, El Rompido or Torrox are some of the enclaves where you can find these amazing accommodations.